fidian/phonydata/README.md

         postCode: 'NZW 8AR'
     }

-`phony.random` returns a number from a range that starts at zero and ends just before one, also known as `[0-1)`.
-Use this as a basis for any random number generation because it can get reset when the user uses `phony.seed()`.
+`instance.random` returns a number from a range that starts at zero and ends just before one, also known as `[0-1)`.
+Use this as a basis for any random number generation because it can get reset when the user uses `instance.seed()`.

 API - Data Functions